“veers between the freaky and the beautiful. They comprise the languages of our bodies and our minds.”

 That moment of discovery led to their first “Video Partnering” piece, Seductive Reasoning.
 Conceptually, this new direction vastly expanded the possibilities of the duet and stretched the boundaries of their live performance.
 Their work, which they had always envisioned as a lens on the self and on the nature of relationships, was now enhanced in its range by the emergence of video alter-egos.
 This opened up new ways to portray the complexity of identity.

 They were on a trajectory that led them deeper into the exploration of what was possible.
 They soon built their collaborative team of filmmakers Jim Monroe and Peter Bobrow; composers Glen Velez, Robert Een, and Ken Field; and lighting designer Frank Den Danto III.

-From that first seed of an idea came the next works: Under The Skin and Memory Bank, which with Seductive Reasoning comprise Trilogy, followed by Double Expose and Voyeur.
+From that first seed of an idea came the next works: Under The Skin and Memory Bank, which with Seductive Reasoning comprise Trilogy, followed by Double Expose, Voyeur, TRUCK, Remembering What Never Happened, and Table Bed Mirror.
 Each work brought new complexities and nuances to the relationship between live performer and video image.
 Bridgman and Packer continue to use their studio (often late at night, when time seems to slow down) as a dance and media laboratory, setting up cameras, projectors, and screens.
 They improvise, experiment, and seek unexpected interactions of the live and virtual, honing and developing a resonant concept until it becomes an entity in the work.